 a Foolscap endpoint identifier, like

-A node can be a client/server, an introducer, or a statistics gatherer.
+A node can be a client/server or an introducer.

 Client/server nodes provide one or more of the following services:

 - web-API service